Something About Cats and Other Pieces

 Something About Cats and Other Pieces is a collection of fantasy, horror and science fiction short stories, poetry and essays by American author H. P. Lovecraft.
-It was released in 1949 and was the fourth collection of Lovecraft's work published by Arkham House.
+2,995 copies were released in 1949 and was the fourth collection of Lovecraft's work published by Arkham House.

 The stories for this volume were selected by August Derleth.

 Contents

 Something About Cats and Other Pieces contains the following tales: